 - 109 Fun Boredom Busters.

-Now if an alien landed on our planet, they’d very quickly figure out that ‘busy’ is in and that ‘bored’ is definitively out.
-But I’m going to say that dismissal of boredom is definitely not a good thing for our children.
-In fact, it’s horrible and it’s doing our kids a major disservice.
+Now if an alien landed on our planet, they’d very quickly figure out that “busy” is in and “bored” is definitively out.
+But I’m going to say that dismissing boredom is definitely not a good thing for our children.
+In fact, it’s horrible, and it’s doing our kids a major disservice.

-To learn more about how Annie can help you solve your children’s behaviour issues like picky eating or multiple temper tantrums or sleeping problems, click here.
+To learn more about how Annie can help you solve your children’s behaviour issues like picky eating, multiple temper tantrums, or sleeping problems, please visit her services page.